LukasMosser/MontePetro/README.rst

 .. image:: https://coveralls.io/repos/LukasMosser/MontePetro/badge.png?branch=master
     :target: https://coveralls.io/r/LukasMosser/MontePetro?branch=master

-This package provides a library to perform basic monte carlo reserve estimation from petrophysical data in native python.
+This package provides a library to perform basic monte carlo estimation of property distributions in native python.
-The library is mainly intended as an educational resource, but can be applied to a variety of other monte carlo method applications
+The package was originaly intended to estimate oil and gas reserves in multi-regional domains from petrophysical datasets, but can be applied to a variety of problems such as the example problems shown here.

+An IPython Notebook showing the Libraries application to oil and gas reserve estimation can be found here.

 Installation
 ==================